 This 4-day Project Management Professional bootcamp gives participants the confidence and skills they need to pass the PMP certification exam.
 Participants examine the PMP exam’s five process groups and ten knowledge areas.
 Provided study materials include four proprietary training books, an online training course, fifty-three online PDU credits, and PMP application preparation tool.
 This course satisfies part of PMI’s continuing education requirement.

 UTSA offers part-time courses in web development, data analytics, and UX/UI at the University of Texas, San Antonio Campus.
-Throughout the Bootcamp, students will be able to access various career planning services, including virtual tech panels, interview training, and portfolio reviews.
 The bootcamps are offered through UTSA College of Business and UTSA School of Data Science in partnership with Trilogy Education Services.

 This program provides a comprehensive foundation in data analytics in 24-weeks.
 This course covers the fundamentals of statistics, Python, Tableau, SQL, and HTML/CSS.
 Graduates of this program will have a robust professional portfolio to get them started adding their new skills to their current position or finding another.